infrafast/piwebpool/README.md

 		    power outlet (should be connected to a relay that command a contactor)=>15
     probes: connect your probes with USB carrier as defined in USBDevices.id file

+Scripting:
+    two scripts are available:
+        main: this script is by defaut read only to avoid making unctronolled changes.
+You can check the box "unlock" and reload it using the webGUI if you want to modify it
+        custom: this one is for the user and allow to experiment and create your own sequences

 ---------------------------------------------------------
 SETUP